kloimhardt/bb-web/README.md

 ### Expose arbitrary Clojurescript libraries to the SCI

-Before going this route, it is recommended to have a look at the more sophisticated [SCI Script Tag](https://borkdude.github.io/sci-script-tag/).
+Before going this route, it is recommended to have a look at the more sophisticated [Scittle](https://borkdude.github.io/scittle/).

 To start hacking `bb-web`, you need to install and use [Shadow-cljs](http://shadow-cljs.org) (and thus Clojure on the JVM).